Mike55Young/BDMref/README.md

 # BDMref
 Reformat the output of Australian Births Deaths and Marriages websites as references for Genealogy websites like WikiTree.
+At present it supports NSW and Victoria.
+It is designed to be expanded to cover other states.
+For South Australia it will need to use the Genealogy SA webite data, if possible.

 To be able to run this you need to have Python 3 installed.
 It was developed on Python version 3.8

+You can either run the program from IDLE or by double-clicking on BDMref.pyw (as long as .pyw is associated with Python - install of Python should do that).
 When you run BDMref.pyw it should open a small window showing buttons to select a state and an input area.

 When one of the state buttons is clicked further buttons are added below the input box.